 2) Caribbean or Mexico Employment Agreement (contract)

-The process, including submitting your documents to F.A.R.M.S., Service Canada approval, and worker recruitment, can take up to 12-14 weeks.
+The process, including submitting your documents via LMIA Online to F.A.R.M.S., Service Canada approval, and worker recruitment, can take up to 12-14 weeks.

 Please call F.A.R.M.S.at 1-866-271-0862 if you have any questions regarding the forms.
 F.A.R.M.S. is your third party.

-Simcoe Service Canada (SC) will assess your LMIA application.
-If you have a question for Simcoe Service Canada, please call 1-800-367-5693.
-This is the Call Centre number and you can ask for a Simcoe Service Canada officer at the Foreign Agricultural Unit to return your call.
+Service Canada (SC) will assess your LMIA application.
+If you have a question for Service Canada, please call 1-800-367-5693.
+This is the Call Centre number.
 Service Canada will discuss with you your labour needs including what efforts have been made towards the recruitment of Canadians and the steps required to place an order for seasonal labour.
 Some of those steps are seasonal housing and inspection requirements, payment of the required fees and CanAg Travel Services.

-Submit the completed application and all supporting documents directly to F.A.R.M.S.
+Submit the completed application and all supporting documents via LMIA Online directly to F.A.R.M.S.
 In turn F.A.R.M.S. will edit the application for completeness, perhaps need to discuss certain areas with you prior to forwarding it to Service Canada for approval.

-Please note: Employers must have housing approved by the municipal health unit and advertising posted for 14 days before F.A.R.M.S. can send the LMIA application to Simcoe Service Canada.
+Please note: Employers must have housing approved by the municipal health unit and advertising posted for 14 days before F.A.R.M.S. can send the LMIA application to Service Canada (Advertising requirements are currently waived until June 2024).

 Upon receipt of your application Service Canada will contact you directly to discuss your human resource planning, what efforts have been made towards the recruitment of Canadians, the housing you have available, and may request financial documents for your business.